According to the Federal Statistical Office, the average life expectancy in Germany is currently around 83 years for women and 78 for men.

-According to figures from 1989, women born in the East could expect to live for 76 years while men could expect to live for just 70.
+According to figures from 1989, women born in the East could expect to live until they were about 76, while men could expect to live to around 70-years-old on average.

 According to the German Brewers’ Association, the average German consumes about 100 litres of beer a year.

-The 2020 European Football Championship was cancelled due to coronavirus.
+The 2020 European Football Championship was cancelled due to coronavirus (and later rescheduled to 2021).

 1990, on the other hand, was a World Cup year.
 Headed by coach Franz Beckenbauer, Germany became World Champions for the third time in Rome.